aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-globalization-settings/_index.md

 ---
-title: Using ChartGlobalizationSettings Class to Set Different Language for Chart Component with JavaScript via C++
+title: Using ChartGlobalizationSettings Class to Set Different Languages for Chart Components with JavaScript via C++
-linktitle: Using ChartGlobalizationSettings Class to Set Different Language for Chart Component
+linktitle: Using ChartGlobalizationSettings Class to Set Different Languages for Chart Components
 description: Learn how to use the ChartGlobalizationSettings class in Aspose.Cells for JavaScript via C++ to set different languages for chart components.
 Our guide will help you understand how to localize chart elements, labels, and legends.
 keywords: Aspose.Cells for JavaScript via C++, charting, chart globalization, languages, localization, ChartGlobalizationSettings, elements, labels, legends.
 type: docs